 What is a Crumpet?

 Unless you live in the United Kingdom or have traveled to that part of the world, you likely haven’t encountered a crumpet.
-Most of my friends and family knew that crumpets were served with tea, but had never stopped to ask, “What is a crumpet?”
+Most of my friends and family knew that crumpets were served with tea (more on tea and crumpets from a British expat in another post), but had never stopped to ask, “What is a crumpet?”

 A crumpet is a type of bread most closely related to the English muffin.
 Crumpets taste very similar to English muffins and even look like them.
 The difference is that crumpets are a bit lighter than English muffins.
 While they have a crust on the outside, their interiors are airy, spongy, and yeasty – and you don’t cut them open.